IBSurgeon/lucene_udr/README.md

 for splitting text into terms and stemming algorithms, however, you can specify a list of your own stop words.

 You can create custom analyzer based on one of the built-in analyzers.
-In order to be able to create custom analyzer based on the base analyzer, the base analyzer must support the stopword filter.
+In order to be able to create custom analyzer based on the base analyzer, the base analyzer must support the stop-word filter.
 A new analyzer is created with an empty list of stop words.

 To create custom analyzer, call the `FTS$MANAGEMENT.FTS$CREATE_ANALYZER` procedure.
 The first parameter specifies the name of the new analyzer, the second - the name of the base analyzer, the third, optional parameter, you can specify the description of the analyzer.